New Zealand National Party: Formation

-Historically, the Liberal and Reform parties had competed against each other; however, between 1931 and 1935, a United–Reform Coalition held power in New Zealand.
+Historically, the Liberal and Reform parties had competed against each other; however, between 1931 and 1935, the United–Reform Coalition held power in New Zealand.
 The coalition went into the 1935 election under the title of the "National Political Federation", a name adopted to indicate that the grouping intended to represent New Zealanders from all backgrounds (in contrast to the previous situation, where United served city-dwellers and Reform served farmers).
 However, because of the effects of the Great Depression and a perception that the existing coalition government had handled the situation poorly, the National Political Federation lost heavily in 1935 to the Labour Party, the rise of which had prompted the alliance.
 The two parties were cut down to 19 seats between them.

-Another factor was a third party, the Democrat Party formed by Albert Davy, a former organiser for the coalition who disapproved of the "socialist" measures that the coalition had introduced.
-The new party split the conservative vote and aided Labour's victory.
+Another factor was a third party, the Democrat Party formed by Albert Davy, a former organiser for the coalition who disapproved of the perceived "socialist" measures that the coalition had introduced.
+The new party split the conservative vote, and aided Labour's victory.

 In hopes of countering Labour's rise, United and Reform decided to turn their alliance into a single party.
 This party, the New Zealand National Party, was formed at a meeting held in Wellington on 13 and 14 May 1936.
 Erstwhile members of the United and Reform parties made up the bulk of the new party.
 The United Party's last leader, George Forbes, Prime Minister from 1930 until 1935, opened the conference; he served as Leader of the Opposition from May until November, when former Reform MP Adam Hamilton, who had been a minister in the coalition government was elected the merged party's first leader.
 He got the top job primarily because of a compromise between Forbes and Reform leader Gordon Coates, neither of whom wished to serve under the other.
 Hamilton led the party into its first election in 1938.
 He was unable to counter Labour's popular Prime Minister, Michael Joseph Savage effectively.
 Because of this, perceptions that he remained too much under the control of Coates and his lack of real support from his party colleagues, Hamilton failed to prevent Labour's re-election in 1938.

 In 1940, former Reform MP Sidney Holland replaced Hamilton.
 William Polson "acted effectively as Holland's deputy".
 One former Reform MP Bert Kyle resigned in 1942 in protest at the "autocratic" behaviour of Holland and the new party organisation.

 In the 1943 election, National reduced Labour's majority from 12 seats to four.
 In the 1946 election, National made further gains, but Labour was able to cling to a one-seat majority.
 However, in the 1949 election, thirteen years after the party's foundation, National won power after taking eight seats off Labour, and Holland became prime minister.